 Although communicating with your adolescent or teen can be challenging, it is important to continually make the effort.
 This is especially important when your child acts out with problem behaviours or seems troubled in some way.

 When attempting to talk with your adolescent or teen about problems or concerns, schedule a "date" in a private and quiet place.
 During this meeting, focus on the following techniques to help you facilitate conversation:

-Talk honestly about specific situations and how certain behaviors affect other people.
-Convey how even though the behavior may not necessarily be “wrong,” it makes you feel anxious.
+Talk honestly about specific situations and how certain behaviours affect other people.
+Convey how even though the behavior may not necessarily be "wrong," it makes you feel anxious.

-Discuss how you will deal with problem behaviors and how you will reward responsible behavior.
+Discuss how you will deal with problem behaviours and how you will reward responsible behavior.

 Brainstorm ways to deal with a problem and how to choose a solution.